grumpa/work_evid/README.md

 My learning application in Django.

-If I work for somebody I need to write time amount and hour price for that.
-Then when I make invoices I can use this evidence.
+If you work for somebody and you need to keep a records of about that is that app for you.

 You can:
 * maintain list of customers
 * maintain evidence of work done for customers
-* display evidence with some filtering (year/month/customer) and two styles: timeline and by the customers.
+* display records with some filtering (year/month/customer) and two styles: timeline and by the customers.

-Application use I18n and is tranlatable.
+Application use I18n and is translatable.
 Views and templates use i18n posibilities of Django.

-App uses PostgreSQL as the default database, but is database independet of course.

 Requirements
 ------------
-Django 1.5 (now testing 1.6)
-Psycopg2
-South
+* Django, tested on 1.5 and 1.6
+* Python, tested on 2.7

 Current status
 --------------

-I use this app for me.
-But the app is wired in my environment now.
-First I want to do is make it rellocable.

-Mabye I'll find something simillar and better :-) But it doesn't mean I'll stop learning Django and stop continuing development of this app.
+Application is in usable state.
+It would be probably difficult to incorporate it in your project doe to templates and authentification which are somehow egocentric.
+Use it as standalone app.

 Expected audience
 -----------------

-If you are more experienced, or you are enthuisiastic student of Django and want to collaborate, welcome to my club.
+If you are more experienced then me, or you are enthuisiastic student of Django and you want to collaborate, welcome to my club.
 I want to learn how to paricipate in collaborative work too. :-)